wjuncc/demo/_posts/2017-10-05-Markdown-Tool-Sets-keys.markdown

 ### How do you pass function as a parameter in powershell ###

+Likely question as `How to run a dynamic function in powershell?`

 And in your new_btn function you probably just need to use
 ```